 Begin at the intersection of Hwys 89 and 4.
 There’s a large dirt parking lot at the intersection.
 The route is simplicity itself: ride south on Hwy 4 to Ebbetts Pass, then turn around and ride home.
 There’s a sign at the intersection reading “24% grade ahead,” and it isn’t lying, but that’s Pacific Grade, which is west of Hermit Valley on the other side of the pass and our route doesn’t go that far.

 For two miles you ride along the east fork of the Carson River, which is a sleepy little stream, so the climbing is 1% or less.
-After you cross the river on a bridge, you start climbing and climb without interruption save some whoop-de-doos to the summit.
+After you cross the river on a bridge, you start climbing and climb without interruption save some whoop-de-doos near the turn-around.

 Once on the far side of the river, the road cuts over to Silver Creek, which has considerably more fall than Carson, and you do 5 miles of pretty, easy climbing along the creek and through forest.

 About 7 miles in you hit a 12% stretch, and from then on nothing is easy.
 From here to the summit you’ll average 6%, with frequent moments of 8-11%, all made a notch harder by the elevation, which tops out at 8,736 ft.—expect 6% to feel more like 9%.
 The work continues right to the summit—I find the last 2 miles as hard as any part of the route.
 But the road contour and the scenery are always changing, so you never get bored and the steepness, when it comes, doesn’t overwhelm.